zandergr888/workout/README.md

 ## Overview

 I call this app "FitTrack" because that's exactly what it does.
 It keeps track of your fitness in a way that combines the best of every fitness application.
 The app has a very immersive user interface, one that I created.
 It allows for users to log and visualize their progress/workouts.
 More about the UI: it has a RingProgess component that I thought was really cool, which was inspired by Apple's Fitness application.
-This project took me a while because I didn't have much backend experience and I feel like I have much more experience now.
+This project took me a while because I didn't have much backend experience but through the process of learning to create this application, I have learned so much about back end programming.

 ## Features